Rachel Letofsky

 Exceptions: If you have a personal referral from one of my clients, or have attended a conference or workshop with me, please tell me in your submission or use the special link.

 Wishlist dos: I am hungry for middle grade, especially funny stories, real children in magical worlds, and any kind of animal story.
 I’m passionate about the natural world and saving the planet and look for stories that chime with those beliefs, and I would especially love to find more native American writers.
-Yes please to a 21st century 101 Dalmatians or Charlotte’s Web.
-Black and Latinx environmentalists and crusaders would be terrific!
+Yes please to a 21st century 101 Dalmatians or Charlotte’s Web

 I adore feel-good YA, especially romcoms.
 And think of me for clever high school politics.
 I’d love to celebrate Black Joy in YA!